Why you need to ask your vet about pet drug interactions & side effects

-While a topic of debate, these risks are increased if Prednisone and nonsteroidal anti-inflammatory drugs are used together.
-While potentially life saving, antibiotics can also cause allergic reactions from digestive upset to skin eruptions.
-Some pets are sensitive to topical flea and tick medications, and in my practice I always use flea and tick medication on a separate day from heartworm preventative medication administration or vaccinations, in order to lessen the burden on a pet’s immune system.
+While potentially lifesaving, antibiotics can also cause allergic reactions from digestive upset to skin irritation.
+Some pets are sensitive to topical flea and tick medications, and in my practice I always administer topical flea and tick medication on a separate day from heartworm preventative medication or vaccinations, in order to lessen the burden on a pet’s immune system.

 Whenever multiple drugs are prescribed it is always important for pet owners to ask questions, because veterinarians not only prescribe pet medication but are also dispensing these medications in private practice.

 Do you have a question on potential pet medication interactions or side effects?
 Leave a comment below.